eduh/WorldcatRTA/README.md

 -RestlerLocation (a tiny framework to take care of the Rest.
 Version 2 of https://github.com/Luracast/Restler  included in the package)

-Several item status codes aplly to your own environment.
+Several item status codes should be altered to your own environment.
 The values are the ones we use at Utrecht  University.